What does non-disclosure mean?

-Non-disclosure could be down to miscommunication and it could be as simple as you forgetting to declare a claim you made a couple of years ago.
+Non-disclosure could be due to miscommunication – and may be as simple as forgetting to declare a claim you made a couple of years ago.
 Insurance providers can validate policyholders’ claims history and check records of reported incidents using the central insurance database known as CUE.
-So if you’ve genuinely forgotten to mention something which later gets found out, then your policy can be cancelled for failing to declare relevant information.
+So, if you’ve genuinely forgotten to mention something which is revealed, your policy can be cancelled for failing to declare relevant information.

-Insurance is all about risk and prices are based on your individual circumstances.
-So if you’re a high risk candidate who has made claims in the past, your premiums are going to reflect that.
-It’s imperative so tell your insurance provider about any previous claims and incidents.
-You’ll usually be asked about driving convictions and claims so answer honestly – the truth always catches up, so you may as well be upfront.
+Insurance is all about risk, and prices are based on your individual circumstances.
+So, if you’re a high-risk candidate who’s made claims in the past, your premiums are going to reflect this.
+It’s imperative to tell your insurance provider about any previous claims and incidents.
+You’ll usually be asked about driving convictions and claims so answer honestly – it pays to be upfront in the long run.